-On a regional management level, Northern Health’s operations are the responsibility of an executive team, headed by CEO Cathy Ulrich.
+On a regional management level, Northern Health’s operations are the responsibility of an executive team, headed by CEO Ciro Panessa.
 The executive team is responsible for functions that include (but not limited to):

 - Developing operational plans for objectives set out by Northern Health’s Board and making sure that those plans are acted upon;

 - Preparation of budget, capital, and human resources plans;

 - Approving consistent regional standards for programs and services; and

 - Approval of regional policies for the organization.

 Most of Northern Health’s services such as hospitals, home care, and residential care run within three geographic operating divisions: the Northeast, Northern Interior, and Northwest.
 These are called health service delivery areas (HSDAs).
 A senior operating officer (SOO) manages each HSDA and reports directly to the VP, Clinical Operations.